MacAdminsIndia/CodeofConduct/SPONSOR_TECHNICAL_WORKSHOP_TERMS.md

 -   Obtaining any legally required consent.
 -   Complying with applicable privacy and data-protection requirements.

 Mac Admins India does not control information voluntarily submitted by an attendee through a vendor's registration system.

 Attendees should review the vendor's privacy terms before registering.

 Registration for a free community-promoted workshop should not automatically be treated as consent for unrelated marketing where separate consent is required.

+Registration must not be conditional on an attendee agreeing to receive unrelated sales or marketing communications unless such processing is necessary and lawful under the vendor's applicable terms.
+Where marketing consent is requested, it should be clearly distinguishable from workshop registration and handled in accordance with applicable privacy and data-protection requirements.

 ## 11. Workshop Content and Responsibility

 The vendor, trainer, or individual presenter is responsible for the content they provide.

 This includes: